kncramer/retinal-disease-image-classification/README.md

 <center><img src='./images/224_right.jpg' width = '300'></center>
 <br>

 * ***Glaucoma*** - Characteristically increases pressure inside the eye that stresses the optic nerve.
-Vision loss from glaucoma starts in a patients' peripheral vision so they appear asymptomatic in the early stages.
+Vision loss from glaucoma starts in a patient's peripheral vision so they are often asymptomatic in the early stages.
 There are several treatment options to prevent the progression of glaucoma, but any damage caused to the optic nerve is irreversible.

 <center><img src='./images/746_right.jpg' width = '300'></center>
 <br>